 Morning has broken, the sun is rising and the voyage from midnight to morning has been a magical one.

-Here are the my original designs – watercolour, pen and ink.
+Here are my original designs – watercolour, pen and ink.
 Such a joy to do!

-See here for more images of the project.
+See here for more images of the finished project.